“Tell me, what is it you plan to do with your one wild and precious life?”

 Don’t worry too much.
 I’ve lived through the worst stuff that NEVER happened way more than I’ve lived through the stuff that actually DID happen.
 Again, trust God.
 If you pray, don’t worry.
 If you worry, don’t pray.

 Eat French fries.
 Be nice.
 Be bold.
 Behave.
-Spend time with your grandparents (when it’s safe to do so).
+Spend time with your grandparents.
 Love your neighbor.
 Love your neighbor’s neighbor.
 Love your neighbor’s grandparents.
 Make mistakes.
 Then don’t sweat the mistakes you make.
 Go out and make more mistakes, you’ll get it right eventually.
 Forgive others for their mistakes.
 That whole “Do unto others” thing is truly good advice.
 Floss every day.
 Don’t be so hard on yourself.
 Don’t be so hard on others.
 Just make it a general rule not to be hard.

 Volunteer where you feel led.
 Don’t just “give back.”
-To “give back” you have to have received something first.
+To “give back” you had to have received something first.
 Just “give,” then give some more.
-Give of your time, give of your resources and give your love.
-When you think you’ve given enough, then give even more.
+Give of your time, give of your resources, and give your love.
+When you think you’ve given enough, give even more.

 Don’t forget the laughing thing.
 Don’t forget the hugging thing either.
 Don’t forget any of it.
 Find your passion.
 Make that your career.
 Then go be passionate.
+Discover your purpose.
 Have fun.
 Help others.
-These days aren’t some rehearsal for some upcoming future event.
+These days aren’t rehearsals for upcoming future events.
 This is your moment.
 This is your life.
 You will make mistakes.
 Don’t dwell on them.
 Learn from them and move on.